 Interactive Media Design Minor Requirements

 The Interactive Media Design minor is split between the Reed College of Media and the School of Art and Design.
 Students may earn a minor in Interactive Media Design by completing the following courses and meeting the requirements as stated below.
-The Interactive Media Design minor is not available to students in the College of Media unless they are pursuing the College’s Multidisciplinary Media Studies (MMS) major.
+The Interactive Media Design minor is not available to students in the College of Media unless they are pursuing the College’s Multidisciplinary Media Studies (MDMS) major.
 Students should consult the WVU Undergraduate Catalog for course descriptions and information.

 1) ONE of the following: